Post Professional OTD Program Overview

 - Questions about the application process should be directed to Jamie Cushway, OTD Admissions Specialist at 770-534-6188 or via email email@example.com.

 - All prospective OTD students will apply to the Program through the Office of Graduate Admissions using the free Brenau application.
 Apply now using this link to the graduate application.
-The Program is currently accepting applications for Fall 2016 with an application deadline of July 15, 2016.
-Applications for Fall 2017 are also being accepted.
+The Program is currently accepting applications for Fall 2018 with an application deadline of July 15, 2018.

 - Applicants should request a copy of their Official Transcripts from all previous institutions.
 Have transcripts sent directly to the Brenau Office of Admissions, 500 Washington St., SE, Gainesville, GA 30501.